-Therefore, the POS Surveys have very little value…but there is something better
+Therefore, the POS Surveys have very little value…but there is something MUCH better

 Introduction to the POS Survey

 Point-of-sale surveys (POS), also known as receipt surveys, are one of the main ways that retailers gather customer feedback.
 This is done offline, at their brick and mortar stores.
-The customer’s receipt contains the request for and delivered at checkout.
+The customer’s receipt contains the request for a customer survey and survey message – delivered at checkout.
 This means it should be a great time to receive feedback.

 But we’re finding that this method is ineffective and seriously flawed.

 In fact, receipt surveys are quickly being replaced with other on-location methods that are better in delivering feedback.
-Specifically resulting in greater customer loyalty.
+Particularly resulting in greater customer loyalty.